alexandra-simeonova/drafts/navigation-configuration.md

 Find the `basicConfiguration.js` file in your luigi-config folder.
 You can configure the navigation by editing this file.

 You will notice that the file consists of a tree-like structure of **navigation nodes**.
 The outer elements represent the top navigation, while their children represent the side navigation.
-The children of the side navigation will take you one level further, to yourwebsite.com/TopNav1/SideNav1, and so on.

 ````javascript
 navigation: {